backdrop-contrib/nice_menus/README.txt

 Customization
 -------------
-The module includes a css file which is loaded for all pages.
-Whilst you can edit this file directly, it is suggested that you instead use your normal style.css file to override values in the module's css file, as this way you won't experience problems when updating to the latest version of nice_menus in the future.
+The module includes a default CSS layout file (nice_menus_default.css) which is loaded for all pages.
+If you don't like the default layout, it is suggested that you create a separate customized CSS file, and replace the default CSS file at Administer -> Themes -> Configure -> Global settings -> "Path to custom nice menus CSS file".
+This ensures smooth future upgrades as no editing of the module files is necessary.

+A good starting point for your custom file is to make a copy of the default file, then edit it to taste.
 Here are some common customization examples for your own stylesheet:

 Make hovered links white with a black background: